Fulfillment of Old Testament Types

 The Old Testament starts with two contrasting creation accounts and the origin of sin.
 Not to be taken literally, yet rich myths containing universal spiritual truths, the accounts tell us that God is the Creator, humans were made in the divine image, but the relationship between God and humanity had become damaged.

 The first human couple, originally created as good and the highest of God’s creation, fall prey to pride and disobedience.
-As a result, they forfeit the potential of becoming like God through transformation of their soul/heart by God-given Divine Love.
+As a result, they forfeit the potential of becoming like God through transformation of their soul/heart by God-imparted nature or Divine Love.
 In that sense they “die” – by forfeiting immortality, which the transformation of soul – the new heart referred to later by the prophets – would have given them.
-Despite their “Fall”, God doesn’t abandon them, and they and their descendants are not doomed to a helpless and hopeless state of depravation, as taught by the doctrine of the “original sin”.[1]
+Despite their “Fall”, God doesn’t abandon them, and they and their descendants are not doomed to a helpless and hopeless state of deprivation, as taught by the doctrine of the “original sin”.[1]

 They produce children, the first of whom are Cain and Abel.
 In the course of time, Cain murders Abel out of jealousy, and from then on, evil starts multiplying in the human race.
 Natural disasters can be consequences of human sin – civilizations had been destroyed in ages long ago through cataclysmic events like floods, earthquakes or volcanic activities, which have remained in the records and mythology of their contemporary descendants throughout the world.
-While the Bible account of God destroying all humanity save Noah and his family through a flood is not completely accurate, heavy rains and widespread flooding with great loss of life had occurred and are therefore recorded in the legends of many cultures.[2]
+While the Bible account of God destroying all humanity save Noah and his family through a flood may not be completely accurate, heavy rains and widespread flooding with great loss of life had occurred and are therefore recorded in the legends of many cultures.[2]

 Fast forward, and God appears to a man by the name of Abram, later renamed to Abraham.
 He is called out of idol worship and told to leave his land (Haran) to go by faith to where God shows him – the land of Canaan.
 Abraham is advanced in years, married to a beautiful woman, Sarai (later renamed Sarah), who however has been unable to bear him children and is now long past child-bearing age.
 Yet, incredibly, God gives Abraham promises of innumerable descendants and a land flowing with milk and honey that his descendants will also be given.
 In addition, there will be a special descendant down the line, through whom all nations are to be blessed.
 Even more unbelievably, Abraham believes God’s promises and this amazing faith is counted to him for righteousness.[3]